 After swimming at the river bank, we went to the bank to get some money to buy ice cream.

 3. Read this article.
-Write down a 4 of sets of words and the meanings that you think are hard for some kids to remeber.
+Write down 4 of sets of words and a short meaning for each.

-6. On your recording sheet, build a 2 column form like the game you played in step 5.
+6. On your recording sheet, build 2 columns like the game you played.
 Use these 5 words.
-If needed, use a dictionary to help you with your definitions.

 minute, coordinates, produce, entrance, down

-7. Make an answer key to go along with your definitions.
+7. Make an answer key to go along with your game.

 8. Share your language arts mini spark recording page with your teacher/EY coordinator.